kirstyburgoine/automattic-glowline/README.md

 * Enabled threaded comments 5 levels deep
 * Break comments into pages after 5 comments
 * Permalinks set to Post Name
-* Homepage now has a template called Home.
-All other settings are in customizer

 ### Images Used in Screenshot ###
 * https://unsplash.com/?photo=jOS6t2qZFHQ